We're now making the results of our quarterly life and individual pension unit linked review available.

 The process covers both quantitative and qualitative analysis.

-This includes performance monitoring vs inflation, vs benchmark and vs peer group across multiple periods.
-At the current time there are over forty different measures used to come up with an overall rating on a fund.
+This includes performance monitoring vs benchmark and vs peer group across multiple periods.
+At the current time there are over thirty different measures used to come up with an overall rating on a fund.
 If a fund is ”flagged” we'll look at it in greater detail.
 This may involve meeting the fund manager to get their views.

 If, after that further investigation, we're satisfied that the fund should remain open to our investors, we’ll take no further action.
 If we're not then we’ll consider whether we need to close the fund and move existing investors to another fund choice.